Santa Ono: Israeli–Palestinian conflict

 On October 10, 2023, Santa Ono condemned Hamas and called it "terrorists" through a campus statement.
 On October 13 afternoon, around 300 University of Michigan students and community members protested outside the President's House, objecting to Ono's statement and criticizing Ono's views on Palestinian people, casualties, and forced displacement.
 Ono responded with an additional statement to the university community on the same day, reaffirming his stance.
 In November, 40 pro-Palestinian students were arrested during a sit-in demonstration outside Ono's office.
 In December, Ono canceled the central student government's campus-wide voting on two resolutions related to the Israeli–Palestinian conflict.

-On April 30, 2024, United States Representative Virginia Foxx, in her capacity as chair of the United States House Committee on Education and the Workforce, called Santa Ono to a congressional hearing scheduled for May 23 on "antisemitic college chaos".
+On April 30, 2024, United States Representative Virginia Foxx, in her official capacity as chair of the United States House Committee on Education and the Workforce, called Santa Ono to a congressional hearing scheduled for May 23 on "antisemitic college chaos".
 On May 21, Ono cited fire safety reasons and sent police to clear the pro-Palestinian encampment on The Diag in front of the Hatcher Graduate Library.
 The encampment was first set up on April 22 to protest for divestment from Israel.
 Four protesters were arrested.
 Afterward, the United States House Committee on Education and the Workforce changed Ono's congressional testimony format to transcribed interviews instead of having him appear before the full congressional committee as initially expected.

 On October 10, 2024, a Michigan's local Muslim group filed a federal complaint with the United States Department of Education against the university for creating a "racially hostile environment" for Arab students.
 The complaint cited a leaked audio recording of president Ono discussing the "unbalanced" political pressure to crack down on antisemitism on campus, but not on Islamophobia.
 On January 30, 2025, the Ono administration suspended the Students Allied for Freedom and Equality, a pro-Palestinian student group on campus, for two years, citing violations of university policy.

+On February 3, 2025, Ono was sued as a defendant in a federal lawsuit in the United States District Court for the Eastern District of Michigan by the American Civil Liberties Union of Michigan and the Sugar Law Center for Economic and Social Justice for banning individuals who sought to engage in pro-Palestine protests from campus, including all public areas, and for threatening them with trespassing charges.
+The lawsuit accused Ono of unconstitutionally punishing protesters and suppressing their First Amendment right to free speech and their Fourteenth Amendment right to due process.